petardmnv/Python-Advanced/README.md

 # Python-Advanced
-In this repository i am going to upload Python-Advanced exercises.
+In this repository I am going to upload Python-Advanced exercises.